rmarable/ParallelClusterMaker/README.md

 Please note that since the default ParallelCluster IAM rule does not permit EC2CreateTags, EC2DescribeTags, or EC2DeleteTags, EBS root volume tagging may fail when building cluster stacks on OSX.
-Building ParallelCluster stacks with an EC2 jumphost will avoid this potential issue.
+Build ParallelCluster stacks with an EC2 jumphost to avoid this potential issue.

 AWS Batch does not currently support post-creation tagging of managed compute environments, so the default tags outlined above will not be visible with